Solana0x/getgrass/README.md

 1. ``` git clone https://github.com/Solana0x/getgrass.git ```
 2. ``` cd getgrass ```
 3. ``` pip install -r requirements.txt ```
-4. Replace `User ID` and `Proxy server` list in correct formate in `main.py` File Line 75-83.
+4. Replace `User ID` and `Proxy server file location` list in correct formate in `main.py` File Line ```84-86 and 111```.
+5. By default 15 proxies will be taken randomly if you wana change then change here `active_proxies = random.sample(all_proxies, 15)` line 90.
+Here 15 means 15 proxy will be used at once.
+6. Dont Forget to add multiple proxies in the proxy.txt file you can add 1000+ proxy !!
+Formate # `socks5://username:pass@ip:port`.
-5. You can get Multiple Proxy Ip address from Proxies.fo Website !! [use multiple IP ! `1 IP == ~1500 $Grass per Day `.
+7. You can get Multiple Proxy Ip address from Proxies.fo Website !! [use multiple IP ! `1 IP == ~1500 $Grass per Day `.
-6. To Run Script `python3 main.py` - Proxy one
+8. To Run Script `python3 main.py` - Proxy one
-7. To Run Without Proxy `python no_proxy.py`
+9. To Run Without Proxy `python no_proxy.py`
-8. To Run multiple User ID just copy paste the `main.py` file code and create new python file and repeat the process !9.
+10. To Run multiple User ID just copy paste the `main.py` file code and create new python file and repeat the process !!.

 **Note** - 1 ip == 1200-1500 $Grass Per Day ==> 2.25$ per day (Price as per Whales Market )